SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 inches o.c.

 16″ residential code default.
-12″ for composite warranty / heavier loads.
+12″ for diagonal layouts and most composite product lines (check the install guide).

 $/linear ft